ReedKimble/Blog/_pages/about.md

 You will not find:

-* Tutorials, how-to guides, or opinion pieces
+* Tutorials, how-to guides, or opinion pieces (unless they pertain to the protodomain or Vorticity Space/UNS)
 * Normative claims about what should be done
 * Attempts to persuade or resolve debates
 * Appeals to authority, novelty, or optimization